We awoke on the second morning of our

 amalgamation of numerous smaller underground operations

-into a single vast open pit, allowing it for large-scale
+into a single vast open pit, allowing for the large-scale

 are treated to an awe-inspiring view of one of Australia's